alexquant1993/re_data_engineering/README.md

 > If the agent is not picking up the flow runs you can do: `sudo systemctl daemon-reload && sudo systemctl restart prefect-agent && sudo systemctl status prefect-agent`

 2. Repeat steps in section 3 in order to connect to Google Cloud with a service account:
+    - In a Digital Ocean Droplet, you have to install the Google Cloud SDK: `sudo snap install google-cloud-sdk --classic`
     - Login to Google Cloud Platform with `gcloud auth login`
     - Export project ID value: `export PROJECT_ID="idealista-scraper-384619"`
     - Set project: `gcloud config set project $PROJECT_ID`